andreybondarb/BERT-sentiment-analysis-flask-web-app/README.md

 Instructions to begin:

-1. For the classificator to work you need to install additional libraries - PyTorch (700Мб~) and transformers.
+1. For the classificator to work you need to install additional libraries - PyTorch (700 MB~) and transformers.
 This command in your CLI can be used:

 pip install -r '/requirements.txt'